#video #streaming #dash #mpeg #download

 • gst-launch-1.0 playbin uri=<MPD-URL>

-This application is able to download content from certain streams that do not work with other applications (for example xHE-AAC streams which are currently unsupported by ffmpeg, streamlink, VLC, gstreamer).
+However, dash-mpd-cli (this application) is able to download content from certain streams that do not work with other applications:

 Building